arcas0803/neural_network/README.md

         List<double> errorIterationsPerceptron = (simplePerceptron.learningRule as BasicLearningRule).errorIterations;

+        // Get the outputs of the network in the learn process.

+        List<List<double>> outputNetworkTrainPerceptron = (simplePerceptron.learningRule as BasicLearningRule).outputNetworkTrain;

+        // Test your network with the test instance of your dataSet.

+        TestingRule testRuleSimplePerceptron = new TestingRule(new MeanSquareError(),simplePerceptron);
+        testRuleSimplePerceptron.test(supervisedDataSetExample);

+        List<List<double>>outputNetworkTestSimplePerceptron = testRuleSimplePerceptron.outputNetworkTest;
+        List<double> errorTestSimplePerceptron = testRuleSimplePerceptron.errorTests;

 Multilayer Perceptron:

         // Multilayer Perceptron
           // The first parameter is a list of integer values.
 Each value indicates the number of neurons in one layer.
 The lenght
           // of the list indicates the number of network layers.
           // The second parameter sets the maximum number of iterations of the network during learning.

           MultilayerPerceptron multilayerPerceptron = new MultilayerPerceptron([3,3,3,3,3,1], 100);

           multilayerPerceptron.learningRule.learn(supervisedDataSetExample); //Supervised dataset needed.

           // Get the error of all iterations.

           List<double> errorIterationsMultilayer = (multilayerPerceptron.learningRule as BackPropagationLearningRule).errorIterations;

+          // Test your network with the test instance of your dataSet.

+          TestingRule testRuleMultilayerPerceptron = new TestingRule(new MeanSquareError(),multilayerPerceptron);
+          testRuleMultilayerPerceptron.test(supervisedDataSetExample);

+          List<List<double>>outputNetworkTestMultilayerPerceptron = testRuleMultilayerPerceptron.outputNetworkTest;
+          List<double> errorTestMultilayerPerceptron = testRuleMultilayerPerceptron.errorTests;

 Radial Base network:

         // Radial base network
         // The first parameter defines the number of neurons in the input layer .
         // The second parameter defines the number of neurons in the hidden layer.
         // The third parameter refers to the number of neurons in the output layer.
         // The last parameter is the maximum number of iterations for learning.

-      RadialBase radialNetwork = new RadialBase(8,5,1,500);
+        RadialBase radialNetwork = new RadialBase(8,3,1,500);

-      // Its necessary to initialize the network
+        //An initialization of the network its needed.

         List<List<double>> trainInstances = [];
-      for(int i = 0; i <  supervisedDataSetExample.instances.length; i++){
+        for(int i = 0; i < dataSetTest.instances.length; i++){
-        if(supervisedDataSetExample.instances[i].isForTrain!=null && supervisedDataSetExample.instances[i].isForTrain)
+          if(dataSetTest.instances[i].isForTrain!=null && dataSetTest.instances[i].isForTrain)
-          trainInstances.add(supervisedDataSetExample.instanceValues(i));
+            trainInstances.add(dataSetTest.instanceValues(i));
         }

         (radialNetwork.learningRule as RadialLearning).initialization(trainInstances);

         //Learn

         radialNetwork.learningRule.learningRate = 0.0001;
-      radialNetwork.learningRule.learn(supervisedDataSetExample);
+        radialNetwork.learningRule.learn(dataSetTest);

+        // Test

+        TestingRule testRule = new TestingRule(new MeanSquareError(),radialNetwork);
+        testRule.test(dataSetTest);

 ## Features and bugs